MGMT 605 Law and Ethics (3 credit hours)

 This course will show you that the world economy is increasingly advancing toward a global economy and concurrently business is increasingly becoming international business.
 It is therefore imperative that all managers be well informed on the field of international business.
 By means of lectures, case study analysis, discussions, and applied research, this course examines international economic, institutional, cultural and legal differences and analyzes their impact on business decisions including: product design, production and marketing, human resources strategy; investment analysis; ethical issues; financial strategy and risk management.

-MGMT 720 Managerial Decision and Control (3 credit hours) Summer 2014
+MGMT 720 Managerial Accounting (3 credit hours)

 Managers need to understand accounting information to facilitate decision making regarding control of operations, planning for the future, and developing business strategy.
 This course will consider and apply modern accounting concepts and techniques used by large and small business that are likely to be encountered in both production and service environments.
 Emphasis will be on accounting tools that managers use to run a business with applications of those tools to case studies.

-MGMT 730 Economics: Insights and Applications (3 credit hours) Spring 2014
+MGMT 730 Managerial Economics (3 credit hours)

 Microeconomic analysis of problems that are likely to be confronted by managers in business, government, and non-profit agencies.
 Topics include consumer choice and product demand, production and cost analysis, price determination in various market structures, and factors affecting ages, interest, and profits.